DataBiosphere/data-portal/content/guides/userguides/matrices.md

 Normalization and batch correction techniques vary between processing methods and individual data contributors, and may not be consistent across the matrices available from the Data Portal.

-### Normalization and Batch Correction for DCP-Generated Matrices
+### Normalization and Batch Correction for HCA Data Portal-Generated Matrices

 - Data processed with the uniform pipelines are **not** normalized across nor within projects.
 - 10x matrices produced with the Optimus Pipeline only contain raw counts whereas Smart-seq2 Pipeline matrices contain raw counts as well as normalized TPMs.
   These TPMs are calculated per individual cell (library preparation) and not across all cells within a project.
-- No batch correction is performed for DCP-generated matrices.
+- No batch correction is performed for HCA Data Portal-generated matrices.

 ### Normalization and Batch Correction for Contributor-Generated Matrices